Higher Food Prices Can Take a Bite Out of SNAP Benefits

 Prices for the Thrifty Food Plan basket rose 9.3 percent between October 2007 and September 2008.
 ERS researchers estimate that the shortfall in the caseload-weighted maximum benefit for the program grew from $7 per household in October 2006 to $19 in September 2007.
 And the shortfall grew from almost $8 in October 2007 to $38 by September 2008.
 In an average month, SNAP households faced shortfalls of $12 in FY 2007 and $22 in FY 2008, representing losses in food purchasing power of 4 percent and 7 percent, respectively, of the maximum household benefit.

 Alternative adjustment methods can reduce the shortfall but will raise program costs.
 ERS estimates that adjusting benefits semiannually would have reduced the loss in food purchasing power for the maximum benefit by 20 percent in 2007 and 26 percent in 2008.
 Implementation of this alternative would have increased benefits by $330 million in 2007 and $789 million in 2008.

-Rising Food Prices Take a Bite Out of Food Stamp Benefits, by Kenneth Hanson and Margaret Andrews, USDA, Economic Research Service, December 2008
+Rising Food Prices Take a Bite Out of Food Stamp Benefits, USDA, Economic Research Service, December 2008

 Food Stamp Benefits Provide Fiscal Stimulus, by Kenneth Hanson, USDA, Economic Research Service, April 2008